 #8 Gallery Hop to Explore All the Marfa Art

-Not only are there plenty of electic art installations throughout Marfa, but Marfa is also home to a handful of phenominal art galleries.
+Not only are there plenty of eclectic art installations throughout Marfa, but Marfa is also home to a handful of phenomenal art galleries.
 Spend an afternoon wandering the Marfa art galleries.
 A few of the art galleries in Marfa recommended are:

 - New Star Art Museum – A small funky art museum featuring local artists.